jhenderson88/TCLX/README.md

 Where "v" is the verbose option.

+Two example input files are included with the distribution.

 ## Input from the terminal

 This is not recommended for large calculations (the probability of a mistake tends to 1), but can be done, as follows: